-Johnson also believes that the time has passed for sensible gun-control regulation, noting that four of the top-ten mass shootings have occurred in Texas in the last decade.
-Davis has been endorsed by the National Rifle Association and received an “A” rating for her stance on gun rights.
+Johnson, who received an “F” rating from the National Rifle Association (NRA), also believes that the time has passed for sensible gun-control regulation, noting that four of the top-ten mass shootings have occurred in Texas in the last decade.
+On the other hand, Davis has been endorsed by the NRA and received an “C” rating in 2020 for her stance on gun rights.

 Another thing that sets the two candidates apart is climate change.
 Johnson said that Texas is unique because it has its own power grid, as well as an abundance of wind and solar power.
 “If the Texas Legislature would invest in climate infrastructure and studies,” Johnson said, “we could have 80 percent renewable energy in ten years.”

 The candidate has been married to noted local artist Sonya Cuellar since 2015.
 They married as soon as the Supreme Court marriage-equality ruling passed.

 “We’ve been together for almost ten years,” Johnson said.
 “We had our rings, and as soon as we heard the news we texted each other, so I guess I can say we proposed by text.
 I wish I had a more romantic story, but that was it!
 But she’s the yin to my yang.
 I am a stronger person because of her.”